KirillEmets/JpCards/README.md

 Application for learning japanese words with flashcards.
 Contains built-in serch page that can add new words.

 ### Existing features:
-- [x] Search words in the Internet and add them to your dictionary
+- [x] Search words in the Internet and add them to your dictionary.
-- [x] Study and review words
+- [x] Study and review words.
-- [x] Import and export dictionary to/from csv file
+- [x] Import and export dictionary to/from csv file.
+- [x] Use Text-to-speech to pronounce Japanese words.

 ### Used technologies:
 - Most of Jetpack libraries: Lifecycle (ViewModel + LiveData), Navigation, Material UI, Room, Hilt.